Asides Besides

-Asides Besides is a compilation album by Talk Talk, released April 1998.
+Asides Besides is a compilation album by Talk Talk, released on 20 April 1998.
 It is a collection of rarities, B-sides and demos previously unavailable on CD.
 It was issued as a companion volume to the band's 1997 album remasters and has been described as "[tying] up loose ends" in the band's career.
 The album received positive reviews.
 The album only contains tracks from the 1982–1988 period, as EMI could only obtain rights for Talk Talk music from this period.
 An album of rarities for Talk Talk's career after 1988 was released in 2001 as Missing Pieces.

 Background

 Talk Talk released four studio albums on record label EMI in the 1980s, as well as numerous singles, an EMI-curated remix album (It's My Mix), and several EPs.
 Though the four studio albums were remastered onto CD in the 1980s (and again in 1997), the singles, remix album and EPs all contained B-sides and remixes that were not republished onto CD.
 A surge in Talk Talk's popularity arose following the 1997 aforementioned remasters of the band's catalogue, which was coupled with a new compilation album entitled The Very Best of Talk Talk, as well as new material from Mark Hollis and .O.rang.
 To capitalise on this, EMI decided to remaster and re-release all the previously unavailable songs on one double album.